Futurecrafter2025/futurecrafting-thinkshop/README.md

-# futurecrafting-thinkshop
+# Futurecrafting ThinkShop

-Interactive app for Futurecrafting ThinkShops
+A simple web app for running interactive in-person innovation sessions using polls and idea collection tools.

+Built to support Futurecrafting ThinkShops.